eicc27/DL2/README.md

 - Graph visualisation: Uses D3, a rather complex graph engine with embedded physics engine that handles the forces among nodes.
 - WebASM integrated LSP: Uses Jedi, Python language metatools to provide code autocompletions, embedded in JS using Pyodide.
+- Recommendation System based on papers' citation graph and text data and users' social network and interest field.
+- A GNN fine-grained field classifier for newly published papers.

 ## Backend